Skip to definition.

 - improvement, betterment

-4. The act of moving forward (as toward a goal)
+3. The act of moving forward (as toward a goal)

 - progress, progression, procession, advancement, forward motion, onward motion

-6. Increase in price or value
+4. Increase in price or value

-"the news caused a general advance on the stock market"
+"the news caused a general advance on the stock market";

 - rise

-Adjective: advance ud'văns
+Adjective: advance ud'vãn(t)s

-2. Situated ahead or going before
+1. Situated ahead or going before

 - advanced, in advance

-Derived forms: advanced, advancing, advances
+Derived forms: advancing, advanced, advances

-See also: advancement, advancer, early, front
+See also: early, front, go

-Type of: advise, ameliorate, amend, amount, amount of money, assign, back up, better, change of location, climb, delegate, depute, designate, develop, displace, go, improve, increase, lend, loan, locomote, meliorate, motion, mount, move, movement, proffer, propose, proposition, rise, set, shift, step-up, suggest, suggestion, sum, sum of money, support, transformation, transmutation, travel, wax
+Type of: advise, ameliorate, amend, amount, amount of money, assign, back up, better, change of location, climb, delegate, depute, designate, develop, displace, go, improve, increase, lend, loan, locomote, meliorate, mend, motion, mount, move, movement, obtain, proffer, propose, proposition, rise, set, shift, step-up, suggest, suggestion, sum, sum of money, support, transformation, transmutation, travel, wax